KL326/Data-Cleaning-Project-using-SQL/README.md

 ## 🔧 Tools and Techniques

 - **SQL (Structured Query Language)**:
-  - 🛠️ *Data Cleaning*: Standardized formats, handled missing values, and ensured consistency.
+  - 🛠️ *Data Cleaning*: Standardised formats, handled missing values, and ensured consistency.
-  - 🔍 *Data Transformation*: Split fields and standardized categorical data.
+  - 🔍 *Data Transformation*: Split fields and standardised categorical data.
-  - 🚀 *Performance Optimization*: Removed redundant records and dropped unused columns.
+  - 🚀 *Performance Optimisation*: Removed redundant records and dropped unused columns.

 ---

 ## 📂 Data Cleaning Steps

-### 1️⃣ Standardizing Date Format
+### 1️⃣ Standardising Date Format
-- Added a new column `SaleDateConverted` and converted date values into a standardized format.
+- Added a new column `SaleDateConverted` and converted date values into a standardised format.

 ### 2️⃣ Handling Missing Property Addresses
 - Used `ParcelID` to fill in missing `PropertyAddress` values from other entries.